ColinDuquesnoy/MellowPlayer/README.rst

 provides **integration with your desktop** (multimedia keys, system tray, notifications and more).

-**MellowPlayer has been heavily inspired by** `NuvolaPlayer`_.
+The software is written in Python3 using the PyQt5 GUI toolkit.

-The software is written in Python3 using the PyQt4 GUI toolkit.
+*MellowPlayer has been heavily inspired by* `NuvolaPlayer`_.

 Supported platforms:
 --------------------